The Safest Way To Bet On The Bitcoin Boom | OilPrice.com

 The company’s online presence and sheer reach make it an ideal buy for investors.
 Shopify makes purchasing goods and services easy for anyone – and in a time where convenience is king, Shopify surely has staying power.

-Snap Inc. (NYSE:SNAP) To much fanfare, Snap IPO’ed earlier this year and managed to surprise many analysts.
-Snap Inc. operates as a camera company.
-It offers Snapchat, a camera application that helps people to communicate through short videos and images.
-The company also provides a suite of content tools for partners to build, edit, and publish snaps and attachments based on editorial content.

-The company IPO’ed at $17 and quickly saw its share price reach $25, before falling back to IPO levels and below.
-While snapchat continues to look for ways to innovate, investor sentiment in this stock has soured and some now see it as a ‘dead stock walking’

-By.
-Ian Jenkins
+By Ian Jenkins

 Forward-Looking Information

 This news release contains "forward-looking information" within the meaning of applicable securities laws.
 Generally, any statements that are not historical facts may contain forward-looking information, and forward-looking information can be identified by the use of forward-looking terminology such as "plans", "expects" "intends" or variations of such words or indicates that certain actions, events or results "may", "could", "would", "might" or "will be" taken, "occur" or "be achieved".
 Forward-looking information includes, but is not limited to the impact of the management and advisor appointments of BLOC.V; BLOC.V's projected asset allocations, business strategy and investment criteria; the size and scope of cryptocurrencies and Initial Coin Offerings ("ICO's"); the rate of cryptocurrency adoption and the resultant effect on the growth of the global cryptocurrency market capitalization; and the risk reduction strategies of BLOC.V.
 Readers should be aware that BLOC.V has no assets except cash from a recently completed financing and its business plan is purely conceptual in nature: there is no assurance that it will be implemented as set out herein, or at all.
 Forward-looking information is based on certain factors and assumptions about BLOC.V believed to be reasonable at the time such statements are made, including but not limited to: statements and expectations regarding the ability of BLOC.V to (i) successfully engage senior management with appropriate industry experience and expertise, (ii) gain access to and acquire a basket of cryptocurrency assets and pre-ICO and ICO financings on favorable terms or at all, (iii) successfully create or incubate its own tokens and ICO's, and (iv) execute on future investment and M&A opportunities in the cryptocurrency space; and such other assumptions and factors as set out herein.
-These forward-looking statements are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of BLOC.V to be materially different from those expressed or implied by such forward-looking information, including but not limited to: risks related to changes in cryptocurrency prices; the estimation of personnel and operating costs; that it will receive required regulatory approvals; the availability of necessary financing; permitting of businesses that it intends to invest in; general global markets and economic conditions; risks associated with uninsurable risks; risks associated with currency fluctuations; competition faced in securing experienced personnel with appropriate industry experience and expertise; risks associated with changes in the financial auditing and corporate governance standards applicable to cryptocurrencies and ICO's; risks related to potential conflicts of interest; the reliance on key personnel; financing, capitalization and liquidity risks including the risk that the financing necessary to fund continued development of BLOC.V's business plan may not be available on satisfactory terms, or at all; the risk of potential dilution through the issuance of additional common shares of BLOC.V; the risk of litigation; and the risk that cyber crime may severely damage the value of any or all of BLOC.V’s investments.
+These forward-looking statements are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of BLOC.V to be materially different from those expressed or implied by such forward-looking information, including but not limited to: risks related to changes in cryptocurrency prices; the estimation of personnel and operating costs; that it will receive required regulatory approvals; the availability of necessary financing; permitting of businesses that it intends to invest in; general global markets and economic conditions; risks associated with uninsurable risks; risks associated with currency fluctuations; competition faced in securing experienced personnel with appropriate industry experience and expertise; risks associated with changes in the financial auditing and corporate governance standards applicable to cryptocurrencies and ICO's; risks related to potential conflicts of interest; the reliance on key personnel; financing, capitalization and liquidity risks including the risk that the financing necessary to fund continued development of BLOC.V's business plan may not be available on satisfactory terms, or at all; the risk of potential dilution through the issuance of additional common shares of BLOC.V; the risk of litigation; and the risk that cybercrime may severely damage the value of any or all of BLOC.V’s investments.
 There may be many other factors that cause results not to be as anticipated, estimated or intended.
 Accordingly, readers should not place undue reliance on forward-looking information.
 We undertake no obligation to update forward-looking statements if these beliefs, estimates and opinions or other circumstances should change, except as required by law.
 Investors are cautioned against attributing undue certainty to forward-looking statements.

 BLOC.V has no assets except cash from a recently closed financing and this article is based on the business plan of BLOC.V which at this point is purely conceptual in nature.
 There is no assurance that the business plan will be implemented as set out herein, or at all.